HenryPenton/telegram-moviebot/README.md

 Running /movieyear _movieName_ _movieYear_ will return you information for _movieName_, if it exists with extra filtering to ensure its from the correct year.

+## movieid

+Running /movieid _imdbID_ will return information about the film relating to that imdb id

 If you supplied a Youtube API key in the first stage, you should also get trailers in the message.

 ## setmovie

 Running /setmovie _movieName_ will add _movieName_ to a state.
 This state currently gets wiped if the bot ever restarts.